Read the TSV files, create an ODE model

 • length_m: length is in meters

-• length_m: mean value of length
+• length_m: mean value of length (the estimated value)

 • area_se: standard error of area

-• colume_sd: standard deviation of volume
+• volume_sd: standard deviation of volume

 • ATP_u: uncertainty of ATP